Sean Murphy Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (118 total, 1.1 per game).
+- The Cubs surrender the seventh-fewest home runs in baseball (121 total, 1.1 per game).

-- Hendricks (4-5) gets the starting nod for the Cubs in his 14th start of the season.
-He has a 3.61 ERA in 77 1/3 innings pitched, with 48 strikeouts.
+- The Cubs will look to Assad (1-2) in his second start this season.

-- In his last appearance on Sunday, the right-hander threw seven innings against the St. Louis Cardinals, allowing three earned runs while surrendering eight hits.
+- His last appearance was out of the bullpen on Tuesday when the right-hander threw 3 2/3 scoreless innings against the Cincinnati Reds while allowing just one hit.

-- The 33-year-old has amassed an ERA of 3.61, with 5.6 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.